jakka351/Project-Nullwear/docs/04-ble-crc-corruption.md

 Detection of the OUI therefore requires receiving the entire 48-bit AdvA — not just the first 24 bits.
 This adds 24 µs of waiting compared with a hypothetical "OUI first" encoding, which would have been the more privacy-friendly choice but is not what the spec mandates.

 (Note: this is not an Axon design choice.
 It is the BLE specification's choice.
-Axon could mitigate by using Resolvable Private Addresses, which would eliminate the manufacturer fingerprint entirely.)
+Axon could mitigate by using Resolvable Private Addresses, <s>which would eliminate the manufacturer fingerprint entirely.</s> -further analysis has found signatures and fingerprintable data in the payload of the advertisement of device broadcasts.)

 ---